SCI Frackville Inmates Train Dogs Up For Adoption

 Jason Albert and Stacy Dowd adopted Rudy through the program.
 Both of them work at the prison, along with several others who ended up adopting.

-"They come home with you and they're trained in basic commands and they're house broken and kettle trained," added corrections officer John Schmerfeld.
+"They come home with you and they're trained in basic commands and they're house broken and kennel trained," added corrections officer John Schmerfeld.

 "It feels right and it's a win-win for everybody," added Kathy Brittain, the superintendent of the prison.
 "You get to give these dogs a second chance.
 These inmates feel like they can get a second chance.
 Staff morale improves.
 It makes everybody feels good."